shakilmith/documentaion/quarkus/qute/render-collection/index.md

 {/each}
 ```

-Let's see an example where We will display list of values using for section.
+Let's see an example where we will try to display list of values using for section.

 **PlanetResource**